nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

 Some additional specifics around the current approach include:

-* loaders already provide a number of the components needed to satisfy the requirements above.
+* Loaders already provide a number of the components needed to satisfy the requirements above.
 They already provide the Node.js options that are needed to achieve many of the requirements above.
 * package.json as the location for the config is potentially a good